-Current flowing through the live conductor and back through the neutral conductor and there will be opposite magnetic area in the iron ring, so that the trip coils does not operate If a live to earth fault or a neutral to earth fault happens the incoming and returning current will not be same and magnetic field will circulate in the iron ring to operate the trip coil.
+Content flowing through the live conductor and back through the neutral conductor and Content will be opposite magnetic area in the iron ring, so that the trip coils does not operate If Content to earth fault or a neutral to earth fault happens the incoming and returning current Content in the iron ring to operate the trip coil.
 This type of operators is used in todays.